Cathay Dragon (Dragonair) Logo

 Dragonair Logo 1985

-Cathay Dragon, initially known as Dragonair, started its journey in the aviation industry in 1985 and continued successfully until 2016.
-The name “Dragonair” inspired the creation of a logo that represents both cultural symbols and modern design.
+Cathay Dragon, initially known as Dragonair, began operations in 1985 and continued successfully until 2016.
+The name “Dragonair” inspired a logo that combines cultural symbols with modern design.
 The logo features an exciting image that combines the mythical power of the dragon with an elegant contemporary script.

-At the center of the composition, a majestic symbol of China, a red dragon, is executed in a graceful and dynamic style.
-This dragon is curved to appear eager to soar into the sky.
-In Chinese culture, the dragon represents strength, wisdom, and benevolence and is believed to bring prosperity and happiness.
+At the center of the composition, a majestic symbol of China, a red dragon, is rendered in a graceful, dynamic style.
+This dragon is curved, appearing eager to soar into the sky.
+In Chinese culture, the dragon represents strength, wisdom, and benevolence, and is believed to bring prosperity and happiness.
 According to legends, these magical creatures can bring well-being and protect against evil spirits.

 The dragon’s image is decorative and symbolic in the airline’s liveries and the company’s emblem.
 The dragon is believed to attract material well-being and protect the aircraft from accidents.
 Interestingly, the depicted dragon has a serpent-like body and is wingless, emphasizing its power and protective qualities rather than the ability to fly.